MohTecGames/TwitchGames/TenorKlipyPlayer/readme.txt

                  Options: everyone, mod, vip, sub, mod,vip, mod_vip_sub, ini.
 ?ini_url=URL   -> Path to your Whitelist (.ini) file.
 ?ban_url=URL   -> Path to your Blacklist (.ini) file.
+?klipy_key=Key -> With no API key the script will not work

 [ 2.
 VISUALS & TIMING ]
 ------------------------------------------------------------------------